tomek7667/gpt-programmer/README.md

 - [x] Add easy regression testing for all actions
 - [x] Add `GetTree` action that will return a tree of the filesystem at the given path.
 - [x] Make the `WriteTaskList` action ability to edit an already established project.
-- [ ] Add a Tester action that will verify that the previous action from the `TaskList` was successful or not.
+- [x] Add a Tester action that will verify that the previous action from the `TaskList` was successful or not.
 If it's not successful, it will try to run the action again.
-- [ ] Add a status to each task on the task list

 ## Development